"

 Figure 6.36.
 Angle Grinder / Photo Credit: David Ridge, CC BY 4.0

-While an angle grinder is a handy tool for quickly cutting material, it has far more uses than just this.
-A grinder is quite possibly the most important and versatile power tool any welder has in their tool bag, and every welder should have a grinder.
+While an angle grinder is mostly thought of as a handy tool for quickly cutting material, it has far more uses.
+A grinder is quite possibly the most important and versatile power tool any welder can use, and every welder should have a grinder in their tool bag.
 Grinders can be equipped with numerous abrasive discs and wheels to perform grinding, sanding, cutting, buffing, and other tasks.
-Grinders are configured for several sizes of discs, such as 4 ½”, 7”, and 9” (11.4 cm, 17.8 cm, and 22.9 cm) diameters.
+Grinders are configured for several sizes of discs, such as 4.5 inches, seven inches, and nine inches (11.4 cm, 17.8 cm, and 22.9 cm) diameters.
 Be sure you have the correct grinder for the size and speed of the disc.
-Also, there are now battery-powered grinders on the market.
+Corded and battery-powered models are available.

 A portable bandsaw being used to cut a piece of angle.